We had our St Patrick’s day party with our homeschool friends yesterday. We have just one rule for all of our get-togethers: no stress.

 Then we made these super simple rainbow sun catchers.
 Remember the rule: no stress!

-The kids then applied the tissue paper squares to the sticky side of the contact paper and viola, no glue, no mess, easy peasy rainbow sun catchers.
+The kids then applied the tissue paper squares to the sticky side of the contact paper and voila!
+No glue, no mess!
+Just easy peasy rainbow sun catchers.
 You could do this with any shape for any theme or holiday of course.

-The last thing we did was head to the park, because what the kids want most of all is just to be together and to play.
+The last thing we did was head to the park, because what the kids want most of all is just to be together and to play, especially when springtime is finally starting to peek its way out of wintertime.

 Lunch: 20 minutes